plotly/plotly.py/doc/python/colorscales.md

 fig.show()
 ```

-It is also possible to specify colorscales by name.
-Here is an example that specifies the `Inferno` colorscale by name, as a string
+It is also possible to specify color scales by name.
+Here is an example that specifies the `Inferno` color scale by name, as a string

 ```python
 import plotly.express as px